-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- What is an ionic bond?
+- What is a proton?

 - What is a polar molecule?

-5 Multiple Choice Questions
+5 Multiple choice questions

 - the number of electrons it has.

-5 True/False Questions
+5 True/False questions

 What is a covalent bond? → Forms when 2 atoms share 1 or more pairs of outer shell electrons and forms a molecule.